jspspemu/jspspemu/README.md

 * http://jspspemu.com/#samples/TrigWars.zip
 * http://jspspemu.com/#samples/Doom.zip

-It uses promises, Typed Arrays, Audio API, Canvas, WebGL, FullScreen API, File API and the Gamepad API.
+It uses promises, Typed Arrays, Audio API, Canvas, WebGL, FullScreen API, File API, Web Workers and the Gamepad API.
 It will use FileSystem API / IndexedDB too.

 At this point it can run some demos and homebrew games.